 Primitivism in the 21st Century is a panel discussion and workshop developed with the Kadist Art Foundation for The Place from Where We Look.
-Looking at museum collections and institutions born out of colonization and European conquest, the event considered the relations between ethnographic museums and contemporary art museum practices as an entry point in questioning how museums and collections can provide structures of decolonization.
+Looking at museum collections and institutions born out of colonization and European conquest, the event considers the relations between ethnographic museums and contemporary art museum practices as an entry point in questioning how museums and collections can provide structures of decolonization.

 The Place from Where We Look, Kadist Art Foundation, Paris.